CSC207-UofT/course-project-dragon-squirrel/phase0/ProgressReport.md

 we found and how to solve the problems.

 ### Questions
-1. Since our UI class is going to show the board to player, but we cannot let UI access the Board class due to Clean Architecture.
-Should we let UI store a cache of current board and use methods to deliver updates from the Board class each time players make moves?
+1. Since our UI class is going to show the board to player, but we cannot let UI access the Board.Board class due to Clean Architecture.
+Should we let UI store a cache of current board and use methods to deliver updates from the Board.Board class each time players make moves?